albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week1.md

 [Threads](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) have been part of the Java language since its inception.

+**Thread creation**.
 In order to create a new thread, you instantiate a new `Thread` object.
 In its constructor, you pass a `Runnable`, which represents the action to execute when the thread starts.

 For example:
 ```